复杂性文摘 NO:2003.09

 all living organisms.
 Damage to any one of these molecules can subvert the

-normal information flow. (¡K) repair of damaged RNA (and proteins) has been
+normal information flow. (¡K) repair of damaged RNA (and proteins) has

 considered unlikely to even exist.